 Have your ever heard a bird and wondered what they’re saying?
 Bird Language teachings allow us to notice the different calls that birds make for different reasons.
 If you know the four types of ‘baseline’ calls (adolescent begging calls, courtship calls or songs, companion calls, and territorial calls) that make up a typical forest soundscape, then you’ll notice when their fifth call (an alarm call) is used.
 Once you start to notice alarm calls, you’ll be ‘in’ on the forest signals letting you know that something of importance is going on.
 Maybe some chickadees found an owl, or a raven has noticed a fox walking by.
 If we listen to the birds, it’s more likely that we’ll see the owl and the fox.

 Do you ever just want some free time to explore the forest?
 We do too.
 It’s crucial for kids to have time to let their imagination run wild, and that’s why we have exploratory play time almost every day of program.
 Kids may create their own games, check out guidebooks, sculpt with snow, practice skills for the day, or have an extended Sit Spot.
 All of it is valuable time spent in nature.

 Have you ever tried to make fire by “rubbing two sticks together”?
 While that’s a pretty simplified description, it is possible (with the right tools and the right form).
 Your child may practice using a Bow Drill in our programs (a fire kit that include a fire bow, a spindle, a fire board, a hand-hold, and a fire bundle or nest) to try and create a flame using only natural materials and perseverance.
-On City property, we won’t be sustaining fires by building them up, but, if your child is very dedicated and focused, they may experience the joy of watching their hard-earned ember blossoming into a flame right before their eyes.
+We won’t always be sustaining fires by building them up (depending on our location), but, if your child is very dedicated and focused, they may experience the joy of watching their hard-earned ember blossoming into a flame right before their eyes.
 Staff will always be present when this skill is being practiced.